 The Cargo.toml file is the configuration file for the Rust project.
 Read more in the official Cargo documentation.
 The magic lines in this file to enable PyOxidizer are the following:

 '''

+[package]

+build = "build.rs"

 [dependencies]

-pyembed = { path = "pyembed" }
+pyembed = ...

 '''

-These lines declare a dependency on the pyembed package in the directory pyembed.
-Cargo.toml is overall pretty straightforward.
+These lines declare a dependency on the pyembed package, which holds the smarts for embedding Python in a binary.